 The Benefits Of Hiring Help During The Fourth Trimester

-Paying $44,000 for childcare help equals $63,000 before tax at a 30% effective tax rate.
+Paying $44,000 for fourth trimester childcare help equals $63,000 before tax at a 30% effective tax rate.
 Ouch.
 What a strain such an expense is on the working parent!
+The ideal age to have a baby is around 32 because by then, you will have 10 years of savings and investments under your belt.

 I'm assuming that most readers here would balk at the idea of paying $44,000 for three months of childcare help either because you raised two or more kids on your own, had grandparents or other family to help out, have amnesia on how difficult the fourth trimester was, or are simply envious this couple can afford to pay for so much help.